New York reports 1st US polio case in nearly a decade

-NEW YORK (AP) — New York health officials on Thursday reported a polio case, the first in the U.S. in nearly a decade.
+NEW YORK (AP) — An unvaccinated young adult from New York recently contracted polio, the first U.S. case in nearly a decade, health officials said Thursday.

-Officials did not immediately offer details on who the Rockland County resident was, whether the person was vaccinated or their current condition.
+Officials said the patient, who lives in Rockland County, had developed paralysis.
+The person developed symptoms a month ago and did not recently travel outside the country, county health officials said.

-State officials said it appeared the person had a vaccine-derived strain of the virus, perhaps from someone who got a live vaccine — available in other countries, but not the U.S. — and spread it.
+It appears the patient had a vaccine-derived strain of the virus, perhaps from someone who got live vaccine — available in other countries, but not the U.S. — and spread it, officials said.

+The person is no longer deemed contagious, but investigators are trying to figure out how the infection occurred and whether other people may have been exposed to the virus.

+Most Americans are vaccinated against polio, but unvaccinated people may be at risk, said Rockland County Health Commissioner Dr. Patricia Schnabel Ruppert.
+Health officials scheduled vaccination clinics nearby for Friday and Monday, and encouraged anyone who has not been vaccinated to get the shots.

 Polio was once one of the nation’s most feared diseases, with annual outbreaks causing thousands of cases of paralysis — many of them in children.

-Vaccines became available starting in 1955, and a nationwide vaccination campaign cut the annual number of cases to less than 100 in the 1960s and fewer than 10 in the 1970s, according to the CDC.
+Vaccines became available starting in 1955, and a national vaccination campaign cut the annual number of U.S. cases to less than 100 in the 1960s and fewer than 10 in the 1970s, according to the Centers for Disease Control and Prevention.

-In 1979, polio was declared eliminated in the U.S., meaning there was no longer a routine spread of the virus in the country.
-Rarely, travelers with polio have brought infections into the U.S., with the last such case in 2013.
+In 1979, polio was declared eliminated in the U.S., meaning there was no longer a routine spread.

+Rarely, travelers have brought polio infections into the U.S. The last such case was in 2013, when a 7-month-old who had recently moved to the U.S. from India was diagnosed in San Antonio, Texas, according to the federal health officials.
+That child also had the type of polio found in the live form of vaccine used in other countries.

+There are two types of polio vaccines.
+The U.S. and many other countries use shots made with an inactivated version of the virus.
+But some countries where polio has been more of a recent threat use a weakened live virus that is given to children as drops in the mouth.
+In rare instances, the weakened virus can mutate into a form capable of sparking new outbreaks.

-U.S. children are still routinely vaccinated against polio.
+U.S. children are still routinely vaccinated against polio with the inactivated vaccine.
 Federal officials recommend four doses: to be given at 2 months of age; 4 months; at 6 to 18 months; and at age 4 through 6 years.
 Some states require only three doses.

 According to the CDC’s most recent childhood vaccination data, about 93% of 2-year-olds had received at least three doses of polio vaccine.